Indigenous Disability Canada / British Columbia Aboriginal Network on Disability Society: Awareness

-In 2015, the organization established the BCANDS Indigenous Partnership Award to recognize individuals or organizations that has made significant contributions to advancing Indigenous disability issues in Canada.
-Notable recipients include federal politician and Paralympian Carla Qualtrough.
-Recipients of the award are determined by the organizations leadership periodically, and are typically presented during Indigenous Disability Awareness Month.
+In 2015, the organization established the BCANDS Indigenous Partnership Award to recognize individuals or organizations that have made significant contributions to advancing Indigenous disability issues in Canada.
+Notable recipients include federal politician and Paralympian Carla Qualtrough, former Assistant Deputy Minister Molly Harrington, and renowned disability advocate and lawyer, Kerri Joffe.
+Recipients of the award are determined by the organization's leadership and are typically presented during Indigenous Disability Awareness Month.